sp184218/Sydni_P_JS_API_Final_Project/README.md

 # 🌌 Star Wars Character Database

-Welcome to **Sydni's Star Wars Character DB** — a fun, interactive, and visually immersive way to explore characters from the Star Wars universe!
+Welcome to **Sydematic's Killer Instinct Character DB** — a fast, interactive way to explore the warriors of Rare’s classic fighting series, Killer Instinct!

-This project started as a simple search bar assignment... but naturally, I went full Jedi and took it to hyperspace.
+This project I thought would be straightforward since I had done an API project prior, but sourcing a Killer Instinct API turned out to be a real challenge — most character databases just didn’t exist or lacked the depth I wanted.
+Because I was determined to bring this nostalgic series to life the right way, I built my very own custom API to house the data I needed.
+From there, the project evolved into an interactive showcase with animated GIFs, custom styling, and character-specific lore overlays — all in true ULTRA fashion.

+Feel free to clone it, pick your favourite fighter, and unleash a C-C-C-COMBO BREAKER on the code!

 ## 📚 Educational Purpose